 BEHAVIORAL HEALTH NAVIGATOR

-CASS is seeking a hands-on navigator to engage with chronically homeless individuals with acute medical and behavioral health service needs to reduce the use of emergency services and hospitalizations; deescalate such clients in crisis situations in a shelter environment; build and sustain productive relationships with community healthcare partners and providers.
-This is an active and fast-paced role.
+CASS has an immediate employment opportunity for a social services professional to serve as a behavioral health navigator a to engage with chronically homeless individuals with acute medical and behavioral health service needs to reduce the use of emergency services and hospitalizations; deescalate such clients in crisis situations in a shelter environment; build and sustain productive relationships with community healthcare partners and providers.

 Engage chronically homeless individuals who have an acute need for services related to their mental health, substance abuse and/or trauma: